 Are Deadlift Shoes Worth It?

-Deadlift shoes can be worth it for the athlete and lifter that wants to compete or has very specific deadlift-focused goals.
-They are not an absolute must though and a majority of lifters and athletes can get by perfectly fine deadlifting in cross-training shoes, Converse, or barefoot.
+Deadlift shoes can be worth it for the athlete and lifter who wants to compete or has very specific deadlift-focused goals.
+They are not an absolute must though and a majority of lifters and athletes can get by perfectly fine deadlifting in cross-training shoes, Converse Chuck Taylors, or barefoot.

 I think if you’re in settings where you want to be relatively barefoot and have sport/deadlift-focused goals, and you can’t go barefoot due to your gym’s rules, then deadlift shoes can certainly be worth it.